His Majesty's New Zealand Ship

-His or Her Majesty's New Zealand Ship (HMNZS; Te Kaipuke o Niu Tireni [TKNT]) is the ship prefix used to identify warships and shore facilities commissioned into the Royal New Zealand Navy (RNZN).
+His Majesty's New Zealand Ship (HMNZS; Te Kaipuke o Niu Tireni) is the ship prefix used to identify warships and shore facilities commissioned into the Royal New Zealand Navy (RNZN).

 It derives from "His Majesty's Ship" (HMS) used in the United Kingdom.
 The British monarch is also equally and separately the New Zealand head of state.
-Should the monarch be female, the designation also changes to "Her" rather than "His" Majesty.
+Should the monarch be female, the designation changes to "Her" rather than "His" Majesty.

-On 1 October 1941, King George VI approved an order-in-council to change the New Zealand Division of the Royal Navy to the Royal New Zealand Navy.
-The change had little practical effect at that time but switched New Zealand vessels to the HMNZS prefix.
+The prefix was officially adopted on 1 October 1941 when King George VI approved an order-in-council to transform the New Zealand Division of the Royal Navy into the newly-named Royal New Zealand Navy, shifting all New Zealand vessels to the HMNZS prefix.